giubacc/chatterbox/README.md

 localhost/chatterbox-builder-opensuse       latest
 ```

-With this image it is possible to build the `chatterbox` binary:
+With this image, it is possible to build the `chatterbox` binary:

 ```shell
 cd scripts